WDI-ATX-2018-2019/React-Project-3/README.md

 ### Overview

-While your last project taught you how to get started with writing a fullstack application in JavaScript using Express, Mongoose, and Node, this project will have you building another full stack application, but this time with a React front-end.
+While your last project taught you how to get started with writing a fullstack application in JavaScript using Express, Postgres, and Node without the views layer, this project will have you building the React front-end for the previous project.

 You will build an app with three major components: